Launch at your own risk!

 Zebra and quagga mussels (Dreissena polymorpha and D. bugensis)

-Zebra and quagga mussels, though not yet found in Lake Powell, are native to Eurasia.
+Zebra and quagga mussels are native to Eurasia.
 They are extremely good water and food filters, removing large amounts of plankton and taking in pollutants which harm the wildlife that eat them.
 They compete with native species and clog pipes.
-They are believed to have entered United States in Lake St. Clair by the release of ballast water of ships from Europe and were discovered in 1988.
-Zebra mussels spread rapidly across the United States and reached nearby Lake Mead in 2007.
+They are believed to have entered United States in Lake St. Clair by the release of ballast water of ships from Europe and were first discovered in 1988.
+Zebra mussels spread rapidly across the United States and a related species, quagga mussels, reached nearby Lake Mead in 2007.

-Zebra mussels are typically spread by vessels which have been in an infested body of water and have not been allowed to dry completely or decontaminated before entering another body of water.
-Zebra mussels are present in nearby Lake Mead, Lake Mohave, and Lake Havasu.
-A program is in place to prevent zebra mussels from spreading to Lake Powell.
+Quagga and zebra mussels are typically spread by vessels which have been in an infested body of water and have not been dried completely or decontaminated before entering another body of water.
+Quagga mussels are present in nearby Lake Mead, Lake Mohave, and Lake Havasu.
+A program is in place to prevent quagga and zebra mussels from spreading to Lake Powell.

 Some nonnative fish were unable to survive the environmental changes caused by the filling of Lake Powell.
 These fish, which include the fathead minnow (Pimephales promelas), mosquitofish (Gambusia affinis), and plains killifish (Fundulus zebrinus), are still present in Glen Canyon NRA, but are now mainly found in the flowing rivers, inflows, and small perennial tributaries.
 Red shiner (Cyprinella lutrensis) established a marginal population in Lake Powell, but are more commonly found in flowing water.